Opening Times: 7.15am to 4.00pm, Monday to Friday

 The Library organises a number of special events throughout the school year.
 There are author visits, book fairs, family reading challenges and more.

-Shrewsbury is part of a network of schools that organises The Bangkok Book Awards.
+Shrewsbury is part of a network of schools that organises The Siam Book Awards.
 This takes place in the spring term and the winner is chosen by our students.

-The highlight of the Library’s calendar is Book Week - which features a reading fair, costume parades, a book swap and special storytimes.
+The highlight of the Library’s calendar is the "Fully Booked" Book Week - which features reading activities, costume parades, author presentations and special storytimes.

 We love to hear from you and welcome any suggestions or feedback.

-To learn about events, new books and resources, please visit the Library.
+To learn about events, new books and resources, please visit the Library or contact us via email@example.com.

-Milena is a UK-qualified primary teacher, who specialises in English and Learning Support.
-Milena has taught in both the UK and Thailand.
+Ms Milena is a UK-qualified primary teacher, who specialises in English and Learning Support.
+Ms Milena has taught in both the UK and Thailand.

 ARANYA (SEIYA) DUBEY